Bitterballen

 Bitterballen (plural of bitterbal) are a Dutch meat-based snack, made by making a very thick stew thickened with roux and beef stock and loaded with meat, refrigerating the stew until it firms, and then rolling the thick mixture into balls which then get breaded and fried.
 Seasonings in the base stew usually include onions, salt and pepper, parsley and nutmeg.

-Most recipes include nutmeg and there are also variations using curry powder or that add in finely chopped vegetables such as carrot.
+Origin and name

 The bitterbal derives its name from the type of beverage that it is traditionally served with: herb-flavoured alcoholic drinks called bitters in Dutch.
 Bitterballen are popularly served as part of a bittergarnituur, a selection of savoury snacks to go with drinks, at pubs or at receptions in the Netherlands.

 Bitterballen are very similar to the more common croquette (kroketten in Dutch) in ingredients and preparation/cooking methods, as well as flavour, though the larger kroketten have a distinct oblong sausage shape, but with a similar diameter.

 Preparation

 The ingredients are combined and cooked, then refrigerated for the mixture to firm up.
 Once firm, the filling is rolled into balls roughly 3 to 4 cm in diameter, then battered in a breadcrumb and egg mixture and deep-fried.
 They are typically served with a ramekin or small bowl of mustard for dipping along with toothpicks.
-They are eaten in the Netherlands, Belgium, Suriname, the Netherlands Antilles, and Bonaire, and to some degree in Indonesia.
+They are mostly eaten in the Netherlands, Belgium, Suriname, the Netherlands Antilles, and Bonaire, and to some degree in Indonesia.